helidon-io/helidon-examples/examples/metrics/exemplar/README.md

 In contrast, Helidon calculates the `mean` value from possibly multiple samples.
 The exemplar for `mean` is a sample with value as close as that of other samples to the mean.

-## Browse the Zipkin traces
+## Browse the Jaeger traces
-If you started the Zipkin server, visit `http://localhost:9411` and click `Run Query` to see all the spans your Helidon application reported to Zipkin.
+If you started the Jaeger server, visit `http://localhost:16686`, select the `hello-world` service, and run a search to see the spans your Helidon application reported using OpenTelemetry OTLP.
-You can compare the trace IDs in the Zipkin display to those in the metrics output.
+You can compare the trace IDs in the Jaeger display to those in the metrics output.